 '''

 links:

-region1,region2:
+region1, region2:

 techs:

 ac_transmission:

 constraints:

 energy_cap_max: 10000

+costs.monetary:

+energy_cap: 100

 '''

 In the above example, an high-voltage AC transmission line is specified to connect region1 with region2.
 For this to work, a transmission technology called ac_transmission must have previously been defined in the model's techs section.
-There, it can be given model-wide constraints such as costs.
-As in the case of locations, the links section can specify per-link constraints that supersede any model-wide constraints.
+There, it can be given model-wide constraints or costs.
+As in the case of locations, the links section can specify per-link parameters (constraints or costs) that supersede any model-wide parameters.